 The Emergency Management Division of the Public Safety Department provides protection for the health, safety and welfare of the citizens of Manatee County.

-This is accomplished through effective contingency planning, disaster event coordination of local and state agencies, all hazards public education, disaster training and exercises for emergency responders which is accomplished throughout the four phases of Emergency Management: preparedness, response, recovery and mitigation.
+This is accomplished through effective contingency planning, disaster event coordination of local and state agencies, all hazards public education, disaster training and exercises for emergency responders which is accomplished throughout the five phases of Emergency Management: prevention, preparedness, response, recovery and mitigation.

 Disaster Planning Guide